raspberrypilearning/code-a-carol/en/step_5.md

 ![Synths list](images/synths-list.png)

 + Choose one you think sounds interesting, and then run your music.
-If you don't like it, delete the synth and choose a different one until you find something you like.
+If you don't like it, delete the synth and choose a different one until you find one you like.

 We used the `:pulse` synth for the example music at the start of this project.